 Situated on the side of Highway 101, Prehistoric Gardens hosts nearly two dozen life-size dinosaur sculptures.
 Replicas of prehistoric plants are also on display.
 As each model has informative signs, this self-guided tour was an educational experience for all of us.
 We easily saw the whole place in about 30 minutes.

 For more information about tickets, address, and hours, click here.

 Cape Blanco Lighthouse

 I was disappointed when, at the gate of Cape Blanco Lighthouse, we found out it had already closed for the day.
-Despite not even getting close to the sight, it was interesting to know that this isolated lighthouse holds at least four Oregon records: 1) it is the oldest continually operating lighthouse, 2) it is the most westerly, 3) it has the highest lens above the sea (256 feet), and 4) Oregon’s first woman keeper, Mabel Bretherton, signed on 1903.
+Despite not even getting close to the sight, it was interesting to know that this isolated lighthouse holds at least four Oregon records: 1) the oldest continually operating lighthouse, 2) the most westerly, 3) has the highest lens above the sea (256 feet), and 4) Oregon’s first woman keeper, Mabel Bretherton, signed on 1903.

 For more information, click here.

 Bandon is a charming coastal town on the south side of the Coquille River that captured our hearts.
 The Old Town district is lively and filled with restaurants, charming stores, and arts.
 The Washed Ashore Gallery features extraordinary sculptures designed by local artists that transformed trash removed from the ocean into art.
 While in town, we strolled through the area, checked the seals in the marina, browsed some stores, ate, and stopped at the historic Coquille River Lighthouse on the north side of the river.